The Bankrate promise

 It can be challenging to save the money for a down payment on a house, especially if you’re a first-time homebuyer.
-The minimum down payment isn’t as much as you think, however.
-Here’s what to know about the average down payment for a first-time buyer and what’s needed to qualify.
+The standard minimum down payments for various types of mortgages might not be as high as you think, however.
+Here’s what to know about the average down payment on a house for a first-time buyer.

 Average down payment on a house for first-time homebuyers

 Many first-time homebuyers mistakenly believe they must put 20 percent down to qualify for a mortgage.
 Fortunately, that’s not the case.